 How to buy a diamond online with confidence:

 The truth is that you’re probably smart enough to see through the smoke and mirrors that the American Gem Society attempted to confuse you within their recent press release Urgent consumer tips for holiday diamond purchases“.

 You’re smart enough to know that it is the intent of the American Gem Society trade organization, to promote and encourage the sale of diamonds and jewelry through brick and mortar jewelry stores, who are willing to pay a membership fee, in exchange for a sticker that they can paste on to the front door of their jewelry store, that is designed to create a feeling of trust in consumers.

-If you’re looking for an online diamond dealer who you can trust, I will personally guarantee your complete satisfaction from Brian Gavin Diamonds or High Performance Diamonds, which is the U.S. Distributor for Crafted by Infinity Diamonds; you have my personal guarantee, that if you buy a diamond from either company, and you are not completely satisfied with your purchase, and you attempt to return the item, within the guidelines of their 100% Satisfaction Guarantee policies, e.g. you return the item within the specified time period, in the same condition that it was sent to you, and either vendor refuses to honor the terms of their return policy, I will take the item back, and personally issue you the refund, pending a reasonable investigation on my part.
+If you’re looking for an online diamond dealer who you can trust, I will personally guarantee your complete satisfaction from Brian Gavin Diamonds or High Performance Diamonds.
+You have my personal guarantee, that if you buy a diamond from either company, and you are not completely satisfied with your purchase, and you attempt to return the item, within the guidelines of their 100% Satisfaction Guarantee policies, e.g. you return the item within the specified time period, in the same condition that it was sent to you, and either vendor refuses to honor the terms of their return policy, I will take the item back, and personal issue you the refund, pending a reasonable investigation on my part.

-I have enough experience of personally working with Brian Gavin, Wink Jones of High Performance Diamonds, and Paul Slegers of Crafted by Infinity, to feel 100% Confident in making this promise to my readers… And I believe that you could contact one company, and ask them about the reputation of the other, and that you will discover that both companies hold the other in the highest esteem.
+I have enough experience of personally working with Brian Gavin and others to feel 100% Confident in making this promise to my readers.
+I also believe that you could contact one company, and ask them about the reputation of the other and that you will discover that both companies hold the other in the highest esteem.